damodhar92/SQL/car_dekho/README.md

 ### About the Dataset

-+Name: #name or model of the car.
+* Name: #name or model of the car.
-+Year: #Tmanufacturing year
+* Year: #Tmanufacturing year
-+Selling_Price: #selling price of the car
+* Selling_Price: #selling price of the car
-+Km_Driven: #number of kilometers the car has been driven.
+* Km_Driven: #number of kilometers the car has been driven.
-+Fuel: #type of fuel used by the car
+* Fuel: #type of fuel used by the car
-+Seller_Type: #type of seller listing the car +Transmission: #type of transmission system in the car +Owner: #ownership status of the car
+* Seller_Type: #type of seller listing the car
+* Transmission: #type of transmission system in the car
+* Owner: #ownership status of the car
-+Mileage: #fuel efficiency or mileage of the car +Engine: #engine specifications of the car
+* Mileage: #fuel efficiency or mileage of the car
+* Engine: #engine specifications of the car
-+Max_Power: #maximum power output of the car's engine +Torque: #torque produced by the car's engine
+* Max_Power: #maximum power output of the car's engine
+* Torque: #torque produced by the car's engine
-+Seats: #number of seats in the car
+* Seats: #number of seats in the car